-Interest income increased from the investment of cumulative positive cash from operations.
+We recognized a \$200,000 income tax expense for 2008 due to an increase in the valuation allowance of our deferred tax asset.
+We increased our valuation allowance as the result reducing our estimates of expected net taxable income in the next three years and for the resulting expected inability to utilize certain net operating losses before they expired.
 In 2007, we reduced the valuation allowance of our deferred tax asset from 100% to 0% due to our current and expected future profitability, and recorded a \$450,000 income tax benefit and deferred tax asset.
-For 2006, we maintained the valuation allowance of our deferred tax asset at 100% and did not have a net income tax benefit or expense.
+Prior to December 31, 2007, we recorded a 100% valuation allowance on our net deferred tax asset.

-We recognized net income for 2007 of \$654,000 compared to a net loss of \$(102,000) for 2006.
+We recognized a net loss of (413,000) for 2008 compared to net income for 2007 of 654,000.